Disordering a permutation symmetric system: revivals, thermalization and chaos: Disordered kicked top: Quantum Dynamics

 We extend the disorder free integrable system calculations by introducing noise, i.e; $\theta(t)=\theta(0)+\omega(I)t+\eta(t)$ where $\eta(t)$ is the cumulative noise with probability distribution \\ with $D$ being the diffusion constant.
 In Appendix~\ref{AppC} we derive the equivalent of the example of $f(\theta)=\cos \theta$ of Eq.~\ref{eq:varf_cos_integ}, which is given by

 Thus, the initial quadratic growth in the disorder free case is replaced by a linear one where the diffusion constant $D$ will grow with the disorder $w$.
-A comparison between the numerical calculations and an approximation of the analytical expression of Eq.\ref{eq:varf_integ_cos_noise} given by $S_0(1-e^{-Dn}e^{-\alpha n^2})$ is shown in Fig. \ref{short_time_0.01var} (c) for $w=2$, with the inset illustrating the variation of the diffusion constant $D$ with $w$.
+A comparison between the numerical calculations and an approximation of the analytical expression of Eq.~\ref{eq:varf_integ_cos_noise} given by $S_0(1-e^{-Dn}e^{-\alpha n^2})$ is shown in Fig.~\ref{short_time_0.01var}(c) for $w=2$, with the inset illustrating the variation of the diffusion constant $D$ with $w$.
+It maybe noted that in open quantum systems, with or without quantum chaos, a proxy for the environment is noise in the system, for example see \cite{Bidhi2025, quanum_ratchet_PRL, dissipative_chaos_tavis, chaos_magic_QKT}, and our treatment can be understood from such a perspective.

-In summary, the dynamics seem to be not much affected in the small disorder limit showing resemblance with the disorder free $k=1$, but as disorder is increased the revivals get washed out and for large enough disorder goes to random dynamics.
+In summary, for the case of $k = 1$ the revivals seen in the disorder free limit are robust against small disorder.
+On the other hand, as the disorder is increased, the revivals disappear similar to the case of disorder-free chaotic system.
+This hints towards the generation of random dynamics even for small values of $k$ as the disorder is increased.
 While this random phase has similarities to the disorder free chaotic case, there are important differences.
 To characterize the new random/chaotic phase, we study other quantities below.